Information for Candidates

 • No Personal Cheque will be accepted

-The filing fee is not considered a campaign expense, but rather, a personal expense, and will be returned to you upon successful filing of your campaign financial statement.
+The filing fee is not considered a campaign expense, but rather, a personal expense, and will be returned to you upon successful filing of your campaign Financial Statement.
+You do not have to account for this fee on your Financial Statement.

 Certification of Nomination Papers

-Prior to 4:00pm on the Nomination Day (February 24, 2025), the City Clerk shall examine each nomination filed and, if satisfied that the person is qualified to be nominated and that the nomination complies with the Municipal Elections Act, the City Clerk shall certify the nomination.
+After the close of Nominations at 2:00pm on August 21, 2025 and by 4:00pm on August 24, 2026, the City Clerk shall examine each nomination filed and, if satisfied that the person is qualified to be nominated and that the nomination complies with the Municipal Elections Act, the City Clerk shall certify the nomination.

 If not satisfied, the City Clerk shall reject the nomination and give notice to the person who sought to be nominated and all other candidates for that office.

 The City Clerk’s decision to certify or reject a nomination is final.
+Any candidate who filed nomination paperwork that has not been certified will receive notice of the nomination rejection on form KL04.
+A copy of this notice will be supplied to all candidates for the same office.
 The City Clerk will consider the following criteria to certify or reject individual nominations:

 • Candidate has refused or declined to provide proof of identification;